-Floating entertainment centers are becoming increasingly popular.
+It is now possible to build a multipurpose entertainment center.
+However, between the two types – standard and floating – floating entertainment centers are becoming increasingly more popular.
 Whether it’s because of their modern, minimalist vibe, or the practicality of having a furniture piece that doesn’t take up any floor space, more and more people are adding these simple pieces to their home decor.

 A floating entertainment center is essentially a console that can be wall-mounted and doesn’t take up any floor space — thereby earning the “floating” part of its name.
 There are many benefits of adding a floating entertainment center to your home:

 - Floating entertainment centers are space savers.
 They eliminate the hassle of finding the perfect place to fit a rather large piece of furniture because they can be easily attached to most any wall.

 - If you have children in your household, floating entertainment centers are thought to be safer than standard units because they are more out-of-reach of little hands and therefore less likely to be accidentally tipped over.

 - Floating entertainment centers are considered to be more stylish and modern than standard units.
 Lovers of minimalist style appreciate not only their looks, but also their space-saving practicality, particularly if space is at a premium in your home.

 There are literally thousands of floating entertainment centers available at local shops and online retailers with styles to suit every taste, every budget, and every need.
 But for some, there’s nothing quite like the satisfaction of building something from scratch and seeing it put to good use each and every day.
 We’ll show you how to DIY a homemade entertainment center you can be proud of, even if you’ve never built anything before!